Sue: Ooh, we like Peter Grimwade, don’t we?

 Sue: He’s just in it for the presents.
 He may as well be praying to Father Christmas.

-Turlough shows his mark of Trion to the Doctor.
+Turlough shows the mark of Trion to the Doctor.
+He calls it the Misos Triangle.

 Sue: Turlough’s emblem reminds me of the Superman logo.
-Turlough should make himself a superhero costume out of lyrca with that logo on his chest.
-He’s got the legs for spandex.
+Turlough should make himself a superhero costume out of Lycra with that logo on his chest.
+He’s definitely got the legs for spandex.

 Sue: So the Master owns a black iPod and the Doctor owns a white iPod.
-I get it.
+Right, okay.

 Kamelion-Master and Peri carry a large black box into the console room.